Wi-sc/xianghui-yang/content/publication/BriNet/index.md

 ---
-title: 'An example conference paper'
+title: 'BriNet: Towards Bridging the Intra-class and Inter-class Gaps in One-Shot Segmentation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xianghui Yang
+  - Bairun Wang
+  - Kaige Chen
+  - Xinchi Zhou
+  - Shuai Yi
-  - admin
+  - Wanli Ouyang
-  - Robert Ford
+  - Luping Zhou

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  # - 'Equal contribution'
-  - 'Equal contribution'
+  # - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''